 If Yes or No, please provide further details: (Max 500 characters) In curtilage of each individual house plot is an allowance for collection and storage of refuse and recycling of waste adjacent house and garages Residential Units Including Conversion Does your proposal include new or additional houses and/or flats?
-XI Yes ☐ No How many units do you propose in total?
+X Yes 🗌 No How many units do you propose in total?
 14 Please provide full details of the number and types of units on the plans.
-Additional information may be provided in a supporting statement.
-All Types of Non Housing Development - Proposed New Floorspace Does your proposal alter or create non-residential floorspace? ☐ Yes ☒ No Schedule 3 Development Does the proposal involve a form of development listed in Schedule 3 of the Town and Country Planning (Development Management Procedure (Scotland) Regulations 2013 If yes, your proposal will additionally have to be advertised in a newspaper circulating in the area of the development.
+Additional information statement. may be provided in a supporting All Types of Non Housing Development - Proposed d New Floorspace Does your proposal alter or create non-residential floorspace? □ {Yes} ⊠ {No} Schedule 3 Development Does the proposal involve a form of development listed in Schedule 3 of the Town and Country I Yes X No Don't Know Planning (Development Management Procedure (Scotland) Regulations 2013 If yes, your proposal will additionally have to be advertised in a newspaper circulating in the area of the development.
 Your planning authority will do this on your behalf but will charge you a fee.
 Please check the planning authority's website for advice on the additional fee and add this to your planning fee.
 If you are unsure whether your proposal involves a form of development listed in Schedule 3, please check the Help Text and Guidance notes before contacting your planning authority.
-Planning Service Employee/Elected Member Interest Is the applicant, or the applicant's spouse/partner, either a member of staff within the planning service or an elected member of the planning authority? ☐ Yes ☒ No Certificates and Notices CERTIFICATE AND NOTICE UNDER REGULATION 15 - TOWN AND COUNTRY PLANNING (DEVELOPMENT MANAGEMENT PROCEDURE) (SCOTLAND) REGULATION 2013 One Certificate must be completed and submitted along with the application form.
-This is most usually Certificate B, Certificate C or Certificate E. ate A, Form 1, Are you/the applicant the sole owner of ALL the land?
-X Yes □ No Is any of the land part of an agricultural holding? ☐ Yes ☒ No Certificate Required The following Land Ownership Certificate is required to complete this section of the proposal: Certificate A
+Planning Service Employee/Elected Member Interest Is the applicant, or the applicant's spouse/partner, either a member of staff within the planning s elected member of the planning authority? service or an Yes  No Certificates and Notices CERTIFICATE AND NOTICE UNDER REGULATION 15 - TOWN AND COUNTRY PLANNING (DEVELOPMENT MANAGEMENT PROCEDURE) (SCOTLAND) REGULATION 2013 One Certificate must be completed and submitted along with the application form.
+This is most usually Certificate A, Form 1, Certificate B, Certificate C or Certificate E. Are you/the applicant the sole owner of ALL the land?
+X Yes No Is any of the land part of an agricultural holding? 🗌 Yes  No Certificate Required The following Land Ownership Certificate is required to complete this section of the proposal: Certificate A